rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-Introduce a set of `core::volatile::VolatileXyz` structs, roughly modeled after the existing `core::sync::atomic::AtomicXyz` APIs, which expose volatile loads and stores of machine-native width with atomic semantics.
+Introduce a set of `core::volatile::VolatileXyz` structs, roughly modeled after the existing `core::sync::atomic::AtomicXyz` APIs, which expose volatile loads and stores of machine-native width with atomic (but not ordered) semantics.
 Recommend that these operations be preferred to `ptr::[read|write]_volatile` and the corresponding methods of pointer types, as they have stronger semantics that are almost always closer to user intent.

 # Motivation